Dog registration

 Renew your dog registration

 If you've registered your dog with Kāpiti Coast District Council before, you'll receive a personalised re-registration application form in June.
 When you receive your re-registration form and invoice in the mail, carefully check all details and let us know if anything needs updating.
-This form contains all the information you will need for renewing registration online.
+Your form contains all the information you'll need for renewing registration online.

 If you pay your dog registration through internet banking, we'll register your dog and you don't need to do anything more.
 If you need confirmation we’ve received your payment, email or call us.